rafaelumlei/Settings4all/settings4all.API/README.md

 * [settings4net](https://github.com/rafaelumlei/settings4net): library that synchronizes settings from code to the Settings4all.API;
 * [settings4all.UI](https://github.com/rafaelumlei/settings4all): backoffice that enable the browsing and managing of the applciation settings stored in the settings4all.API.

+Currently the following endpoints are implemented:
+* Under construction...

 Currently the settings repository layer supports two storage possibilities:
 * Mongo Repository;
 * Entity Framework Repository;